stadium-software/datagrid-advanced-search/README.md

 Generates advanced client-side search forms for DataGrids and populates the DataGrid search box.

-Alternatively, you can also use the [Filter Grid Generator](https://github.com/stadium-software/filter-grid).
+For new implementations, please rather use the [Filter Grid Generator](https://github.com/stadium-software/filter-grid).

 https://github.com/user-attachments/assets/ae38a2ce-3b95-4696-b145-a8798844e743